 This unique, balanced pH powder-form cleanser has some of the best reviews (especially from people with acne-prone skin).
 Many swear they will never switch to another cleanser after using this one!

-It’s affordable because you only use a tiny bit of powder per wash, and travel friendly!
+It’s affordable because you only use a tiny bit of powder per wash, and it is travel-friendly!

 Again, this cleanser may not be suitable for you if you are looking to fight fungal acne, as it contains Rice Ferment Filtrate, which may promote and feed the growth of fungal acne fungi.